mbabynames search ✿

-Neasa is a two-syllable name of English origin, meaning "noble and strong".
+from the Irish, meaning "not gentle".
+Neasa is a two-syllable name of Irish origin, meaning "not gentle".
 It ends with an open A sound, which shapes how middle names connect to it phonetically.

 20